-The Company received proceeds of \$290.4 million from the sale of 5 million shares of common stock in the Offering.
-The Company did not initially receive any proceeds from the sale of shares of its common stock by the Forward Counterparties pursuant to the Forward Sale Agreements.
-The Company expects to use the net proceeds of the shares issued and sold by the Company in the Offering and any net proceeds received upon the settlement of the Forward Sale Agreements for general corporate purposes, which may include strategic acquisitions and the repayment or refinancing of outstanding indebtedness.
+The Company received proceeds of \$290.4 million (\$287.6 million net of fees and expenses) from the sale of 5 million shares of common stock in the Offering.
+The Company has not received any proceeds from the sale of shares of its common stock by the Forward Counterparties pursuant to the Forward Sale Agreements.
+The Company used the net proceeds of the shares issued and sold by the Company in the Offering and expects to use any net proceeds received upon the settlement of the Forward Sale Agreements for general corporate purposes, which may include strategic acquisitions and the repayment or refinancing of outstanding indebtedness.